Platinum Jubilee of Elizabeth II: Isle of Man

 The Isle of Man Post Office released a new stamp collection on 6 February to mark the jubilee.
 Each of the eight commemorative stamps feature a picture of the Queen, who holds the title Lord of Mann, along with words from "God Save the Queen".

 At an event organised by the Douglas Borough Council, 70 trees were planted by schoolchildren next to a new cycleway at Spring Valley alongside the edge of Douglas Golf Course.
 Trees species found on the grounds of Buckingham Palace were chosen, and include silver birch, flowered wild cherry, English oak, and small leaved lime trees.

-The Manx Government has created a Platinum Jubilee Event Fund that provides up to £5,000 grant to help fund community-based projects and celebrations organised by the local authorities, non-profit making community/voluntary groups and local charities, in honour of the jubilee.
+The Isle of Man Government created a Platinum Jubilee Event Fund that provided up to £5,000 grant to help fund community-based projects and celebrations organised by the local authorities, non-profit making community/voluntary groups and local charities, in honour of the jubilee.

 In April 2022, a set of five commemorative 50p coins was released.
 The set outlines the Queen's role as Lord of Mann, and depicts royal beasts alongside words from God Save the Queen.
 The Treasury also released a sovereign in gold and silver, marking the 70 years in Roman Numerals, and a crown coin.

 Douglas, the capital of the Isle of Man, was granted city status.
 Chief Minister Alfred Cannan said it was "a huge honour for the island" that celebrates its "unique mix of culture, history and heritage".

-The Manx government gave the Queen a brooch in the shape of island, made there by Element Isle.
-The 'Infinity Isle of Man' brooch design outlines the Island with four gems (Blue Topaz, Citrine, Amethyst and Emerald) representing the towns of Ramsey, Peel, Castletown and the city of Douglas.
+The Manx government gave the Queen a brooch in the shape of the Isle of Man, made there by Element Isle.
+The 'Infinity Isle of Man' brooch design outlines the island with four gems (Blue Topaz, Citrine, Amethyst and Emerald) representing the towns of Ramsey, Peel, Castletown and the city of Douglas.
 The colours of the stones were selected to represent Manx tartan.

 There was a four-day bank holiday from 2 to 5 June.
 On 2 June, beacons were lit at St Ninian's Church; Raglan Pier, Port Erin; Ballavell Farm, Ballasalla; Douglas Head, and Slieau Lhost.
-On 3 June, a street party took place at the Family Library, and a celebration by Arbory & Rushen Commissioners.
+On 3 June, a street party took place at the Family Library, and a celebration by Arbory and Rushen Commissioners.
 A Service of Thanksgiving took place on 5 June, and Big Jubilee Lunches were held across the Island.

-On 25 June, Onchan District Commissioners will organise the "Party in the Park".
-The Douglas Jubilee Carnival will be held by the Douglas Borough Council on 23 July.
+On 25 June, Onchan District Commissioners organised the "Party in the Park".
+The Douglas Jubilee Carnival was held by the Douglas Borough Council on 23 July.

 British Overseas Territories

-Akrotiri and Dhekelia

-During their visit to the island of Cyprus from 20 to 22 June, the Earl and Countess of Wessex and Forfar spent time meeting British Armed Forces and their families based at the Sovereign Base Areas.